 Benjamin Fox is an associate in the firm’s Corporate Department in the San Francisco office.
-Mr. Fox is a member of the firm’s Social Enterprise and Impact Investing and Energy and Clean Technology Groups.
+Benjamin is a member of the firm’s Social Enterprise and Impact Investing and Energy and Clean Technology Groups.

-Mr. Fox’s practice focuses on the representation of clients in the clean technology, renewable energy and sustainability space.
-Mr. Fox counsels startup to late-stage private companies, venture capital and private equity investors, as well as family offices, private foundations and public charities in a broad range of transactional matters including early-stage and late-stage equity and debt financings, mergers, acquisitions, asset purchases and sales, joint ventures and hybrid or “tandem” structuring arrangements between non-profit and for-profit entities.
-He currently serves as member of the San Francisco Young Professionals in Energy events committee.
+Benjamin’s practice focuses on the representation of clients in the clean technology, renewable energy and sustainability space.
+Benjamin counsels startup to late-stage private companies, venture capital and private equity investors, as well as family offices, private foundations and public charities in a broad range of transactional matters including early-stage and late-stage equity and debt financings, mergers, acquisitions, asset purchases and sales, joint ventures and hybrid or “tandem” structuring arrangements between non-profit and for-profit entities.
+He previously served as a member of the San Francisco Young Professionals in Energy events committee.